Semigroup of annuli in Liouville CFT: Introduction

-The next question we address is the link betwwen ${\bf T}_f$ and the Liouville amplitude of the annulus $\A_f:=\D\setminus f(\D^\circ)$ for $f\in \mc{S}$.
-This is important to show differentiability of Segal amplitudes with respect to the boundary parametrization, and the fact that $f\mapsto {\bf T}_f$ is a semigroup is extremely helpful for this task.
+The next question we address is the link between ${\bf T}_f$ and the Liouville amplitude of the annulus $\A_f:=\D\setminus f(\D^\circ)$ for $f\in \mc{S}$.
+This is important to show the differentiability of Segal amplitudes with respect to the boundary parametrisation, and the fact that $f\mapsto {\bf T}_f$ is a semigroup is extremely helpful for this task.
 For $f\in \mc{S}_\eps$ with $\eps>0$, we prove in Corollary \ref{cor:annulus_propagator} that the following identity holds

-where $g_f=e^{\omega}g_\A$ is any smooth metric conformal to $g_\A=|dz|^2/|z|^2$ on $\A_f$ such that $g_f=|dz|^2/|z|^2$ near the exterior boundary $\T$ of $\A_f$ and $g_f=f_*(|dz|^2/|z|^2)$ near the interior boundary $f(\T)$ of $\A_f$, and $W(f,g_f)$ is an explicit deterministic term defined in \eqref{def_of_W}.
+where $g_f=e^{\omega}g_\A$ is any smooth metric conformal to $g_\A=|\dd z|^2/|z|^2$ on $\A_f$ such that $g_f=|\dd z|^2/|z|^2$ near the exterior boundary $\T$ of $\A_f$ and $g_f=f_*(|\dd z|^2/|z|^2)$ near the interior boundary $f(\T)$ of $\A_f$, and $W(f,g_f)$ is an explicit deterministic term defined in \eqref{def_of_W}.

-The semigroup $\mc{S}$ is said ``of holomorphic annuli" because the outer boundary is prescribed to be the identity map and the inner boundary is parametrized by a holomorphic function in the disc.
+The semigroup $\mc{S}$ is said ``of holomorphic annuli" because the outer boundary is prescribed to be the identity map and the inner boundary is parametrised by a holomorphic function in the disc.
 This is further reflected in the fact that the derivative involves only the operators ${\bf L}_n$, $\tilde{{\bf L}}_n$ with $n\geq 0$.
 To obtain the whole Virasoro algebra as variations of amplitudes, we have to extend this analysis to general annuli.